KNowledgeOnWebScale/walder/README.md

 * <http://localhost:3000/music/{musician}/sorted> -
 Returns a list of bands a given musician has written a song for.
-The songs are sorted in descending order by song number.
+Walder sorts the songs in descending order by song number.
 For example, <http://localhost:3000/music/John%20Lennon/sorted> returns a list of such songs by John Lennon.
 * <http://localhost:3000/music/{musician}/no_duplicates> -
 Returns a list of bands a given musician has written a song for.
-All the duplicate song numbers are removed from the list.
+Walder removes duplicate song numbers from the list.
 For example, <http://localhost:3000/music/John%20Lennon/no_duplicates> returns a list of such songs by John Lennon.
 * <http://localhost:3000/movies/{musician}/everything_together> -
 Returns a list of bands a given musician has written a song for.
-The songs are ascendingly ordered by song number and only one song per artist is kept.
+Walder sorts the songs in ascending order by song number and keeps one song per artist.
 For example, <http://localhost:3000/music/John%20Lennon/everything_together> returns a list of such songs by John Lennon.
 * <http://localhost:3000/artist/{artist}> -
 Returns a list of songs and movies for a given artist.
-Duplicate songs are removed and movies are descendingly ordered by id.
+Walder removes duplicate songs and sorts movies in descending order by the ids of the movies.
 For example, <http://localhost:3000/artist/David%20Bowie> returns a list of such songs and movies.

 ### Multiple config files

-It is possible to split a config file in multiple files.
-This is done by using the `$ref` keyword.
+You can split a config file in multiple files, using the `$ref` keyword.
 We follow the [OpenAPI 3.0 spec](https://swagger.io/docs/specification/using-ref/)
 that explains how to use the referencing.